HugoJBello/hjbello-page-vue/src/assets/entries/cool_projects.md

 ## Cool Projects
 There are some interesting projects that want to list here because I had a lot of fun doing them:
+- I am working with the [Universal Health Chain](http://www.universal-chain.com/) Team.
+We are building an universal identifier for health care and donations using blockchain technology.
 - I worked for the open source project [Driver UE](https://www.driver-project.eu/).
 This is an emergency notification system based on Apache Kafka.
 In particular I worked in the [Python adapter](https://github.com/DRIVER-EU/python-test-bed-adapter).
 I completed this work during my time at GMV.
 - Some moths ago I worked in the open source project [Peluditos OWS](https://github.com/OSW-Peludos/peluditos-project).
 This project tries to build a website to localize, link and analyze lost animals.
 The technological stack is nodejs, mongodb and react.